-Japan offers one of the world’s safest maternity care systems, and support begins very early in pregnancy.
-From confirming your pregnancy at a clinic to registering it at city hall, there are several required steps.
-The process may feel new or confusing at first, but it is quite simple once you know what to expect.
+Japan offers one of the world’s safest maternity care systems.
+From confirming your pregnancy to registering, there are several required steps.

-This article explains the first things you should do, what documents you need, and how to access support as a foreign or multicultural family living in Japan.
+This article explains the first things you should do, what documents you need, and how to access support as a multicultural family living in Japan.

 1. Confirming Pregnancy

 Home pregnancy tests are widely available at pharmacies and drugstores in Japan.
-If the test is positive – or if you strongly suspect pregnancy – the next step is to visit an obstetrics and gynecology clinic (産婦人科).
+If the test is positive or if you strongly suspect pregnancy, the next step is to visit an obstetrics and gynecology clinic (sanfujinka).

 At the clinic, the doctor will usually: